Živko Topalović: Interwar period

-Topalović was leader of the 'centralist' faction in the Communist Party of Yugoslavia, which opposed the worker's revolution.
-During the party's congress in Vukovar, Topalović argued that the situation in Yugoslavia was not revolutionary and that the principles of the Second International should not be followed.
+Topalović was the leader of the 'centralist' faction in the Communist Party of Yugoslavia, which opposed the worker's revolution.
+During the party's Second Congress in Vukovar in June 1920, Topalović argued that the situation in Yugoslavia was not revolutionary and that the principles of the Second International should not be followed.
 Not a single centralist was elected in the party's leadership during the congress, so they left the party and founded their own.

 Topalović represented Yugoslavia in the executive of the Labour and Socialist International between May 1923 and January 1929.
 He shared his seat with the Bulgarian socialist leader Yanko Sakazov until August 1925, then sharing it with Bolesław Drobner of the Independent Socialist Labour Party of Poland until June 1928 and from June 1928 to January 1929 with Joseph Kruk.

-During 1930s Topalović had good relations with at the time Belgrade police chief Milan Aćimović.
-He was jokingly nicknamed 'gazda(boss) Živko', as he enriched himself during interwar period.
-He was lawyer by profession.
+During the 1930s, Topalović had good relations with Milan Aćimović, the Belgrade police chief at the time.
+He was jokingly nicknamed gazda Živko (lit. 'the boss'), as he enriched himself during the interwar period.
+He was a lawyer by profession.